Champoluc Resort Reviews

 March 18, 2009

-JENS JØRGEN EGEDE from Greenland
+JENS JØRGEN EGEDE from Ski Greenland Greenland

 Thanks for a wonderful week (9) in Champoluc.
 We stayed at Hotel Castor and the service was perfect.
 The skiing at Champoluc is also perfect with a lot of snow and sunshine everyday.
 One more very important thing - red wine, nice.
+Ciao

 March 25, 2008

-David Powell from United Kingdom
+David Powell from Ski United Kingdom United Kingdom

 We have recently had a wonderful week in Champoluc from March 2 to March 9.
 We were a family of eleven: four children and seven adults.
 We stayed at the Hotel de Champoluc and enjoyed that very much.
 There was plenty of snow and very good weather: the best combination.
 Everywhere people were friendly and helpful.
 Our only complaint would be the ski school.
 The children were between four & nine and had never skied before, likewise three of the adults.
 Ski school is supposed to be for two hours a day which is not very long, but it was made even shorter as it never started on time at 10.00 hrs and always finished at 11.45 hrs.
 The instructors were very friendly but lacked direction; as an example two of the adults should have been moved to a more advanced group after two days, but were not & the nursery slopes are pretty tame once you have got the hang of it, & the third adult gave up after two days & went walking instead, as he was bored stiff.
 I personally have been in many ski schools over forty years, so have some experience & the best ones carry out a short test right at the start to separate the wheat from the chaff, and they always give you at least your full time entitlement, after all you are paying for this.
+However, everyone loved the resort, and said they would return.

 February 09, 2008